 Second, the food vendors have varying levels of education (Figure 6).
 Only about 20% had completed secondary school and many had less schooling than that.
-This probably reflects the low barriers to entry in the food sector, as well as the limited formal employment options open to residents of
+This probably reflects the low barriers to entry in the food sector and the limited formal employment options open to residents of Wards 34 and 95.
+Very few have post-secondary qualifications, which suggests that educated individuals are not foregoing their qualifications and working in the informal economy.
+As one fruit and vegetable trader observed: